jacksonhiIIwaIker/jacksonhiIIwaIker/README.md

 i am on subtwts like ~~sh~~twt so please be mindful if you are easily triggered by that , dni anti - recov

+dni pro - endo / ableist people

-we mainly like my guilt will not purify me , the moon i rot behind , scpf , hetalia , parkour civilzation , drawn out , yonkagor , and the butchery
+we mainly like things like my guilt will not purify me , the moon i rot behind , scpf , hetalia , parkour civilzation , furhazard facility , yonkagor , and the butchery

 <sub>also to clear up any confusion, i alternate from i / me and we / us because i feel most comfortable using it</sub>